* This is the Professional Version. *

 Prenatal Drug Exposure

 Alcohol and illicit drugs are toxic to the placenta and developing fetus and can cause congenital syndromes and withdrawal symptoms.
 Prescription drugs also may have adverse effects on the fetus (see Table: Some Drugs With Adverse Effects During Pregnancy).
-For effects of cigarette smoking, see Exposure to teratogens.
+Fetal alcohol syndrome and the effects of cigarette smoking on the fetus are discussed elsewhere.

 Prenatal exposure to amphetamines has lasting subtle effects on neonatal brain structure and function.
 Some studies have shown decreased volume of the caudate, putamen, and globus pallidus (anatomic components of brain) in methamphetamine-exposed children, whereas other studies have not uniformly confirmed these findings.
 Other studies indicate that prenatal methamphetamine exposure may be associated with abnormal neurobehavioral patterns or fetal growth restriction, but these findings are not yet fully established.